NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Norgorber - Minor Curse.md

-**Minor Curse** Norgorber allows thieves to get the better of you.
+Norgorber allows thieves to get the better of you.

-Whenever you Earn Income, you earn money as if the task were 2 levels lower due to theft, loss, or bad fortune.
+Whenever you [[Actions/Earn Income|Earn Income]], you earn money as if the task were 2 levels lower due to theft, loss, or bad fortune.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*